 BEREA, Ohio -- Montario Hardesty can't stop his unlucky run of injuries.

-Cleveland coach Rob Chudzinski said Hardesty has been bothered by "nagging" soreness in his knee, and that the surgery is not related to the hamstring injury that forced him to miss the majority of workouts this summer.
+Cleveland coach Rob Chudzinski said Hardesty has been bothered by soreness in his knee for a while, and that the surgery is not related to the hamstring injury that forced him to miss the majority of workouts this summer.
 Hardesty had only returned to practice on Monday when he injured his thumb while jumping to catch a direct snap from centre.

 Chudzinski did not know which knee Hardesty was going to have scoped.
 Hardesty was limited in practice Tuesday, when he had a protective wrap over his thumb.
 He left without speaking to reporters.

-The engaging 26-year-old has had injury issues throughout his NFL career, and before he turned pro.
+The engaging 26-year-old has had injury issues throughout his NFL career.
 Hardesty tore his left anterior cruciate ligament in the final exhibition game in 2010 and missed his entire rookie season.
 Hardesty also had knee problems in college at Tennessee, and had his right ACL repaired when he was a freshman with the Volunteers.

 He's battled back every time, and now Hardesty will have to do it again.